 Where can one buy a French press?

 There are plenty of places where you can buy a French press.
 Our personal favorite is the French press on Amazon.
 However, you can also compare prices with a French press at target, a French press at bed bath and beyond and a French press at Walmart.
-I would also consider the prices of a French press near me too so that I can make an informed decision.

 Is French press coffee stronger?